Signorini/k8s-deployment-strategies/canary/README.md

 nginx.ingress.kubernetes.io/canary-weight: "10" // percentage to switch to second application
 ```

-When all its good you can set to send 100% traffic to version 2
+When all it's good you can set to send 100% traffic to version 2
 ```
 kubectl apply -f ingress/ingress-v2.yml
 ```